mustafa89/dotfiles/README.md

 ## Considerations

-- Currently this repo can only run with Ubuntu 18.04
+- Currently this repo is fully compatible with Ubuntu 18.04 and 20.04.
 - The playbook will set everything up for the user who is running the playbook.
 Basically for the $(whoami) user.
 - [DotBot](https://github.com/anishathalye/dotbot) is used to connect the actual dotfiles.
 - Deoplete may require running `:UpdateRemotePlugins` the first time.